Skip to main content

 Other runtimes

-As long as your task app is reachable on localhost:<port>, you can tunnel it the same way and use the public URL in your job configuration.
+As long as your container is reachable on localhost:<port>, you can tunnel it the same way and use the public URL in your job configuration.

 Install cloudflared